edge-mining/addon/README.md

 *⚠️ Disclaimer: This project is in a preliminary state and under active development.
 Features and functionality may change significantly.*

-*➡️ Development Note: The core of Edge Mining will be developed in the core repository, which is intended to serve as the main engine of the system.
+*➡️ Development Note: The core of Edge Mining will be developed in the [core repository](https://github.com/edge-mining/core), which is intended to serve as the main engine of the system.
 This repository is specifically dedicated to the Home Assistant add-on.*

+*📚 For additional resources and documentation, please visit the [docs repository](https://github.com/edge-mining/docs).*

 # ⚡ Edge Mining ⚡